top of page

 That is something between you and your family.

-Many home school families are successful without one.
 Many families choose an accredited curriculum in which a high school diploma is obtained.
 A high school diploma is not out of reach for home school families.

 I know with Abeka, they have a whole graduation ceremony and everything.
 They get to walk across a stage and receive their diploma.
+So, that's just one option.
+I personally opted out of that one.

-That's it for now!
 If I think of anything else, I will throw it down into the comment section below.
 So be sure to check there every now and then if you are interested.

 Christina